elb98rm/search-string-parser/README.md

 Items left to look at:

-1) Implement mixed input work
-2) Update README, implement phpdocs etc.
+1) Update README, implement phpdocs etc.

-3) Move from alpha to a beta (finalise reliable project structure for public beta release)
+2) Move from alpha to a beta (finalise reliable project structure for public beta release)

 This will eventually be PSR-2, PSR-4 compliant.
 It's probably a long way off right now!